I believe in the principles of living authentically, with congruence in our lives and in a state of peace."

 I strongly believe in fostering the strength, resiliency, and potential of each client"

 Sherri is a Licensed Clinical Social Worker with an M.S.W. from the Boston College School of Social Work as well as a B.A. in Psychology and Early Childhood Development from Loyola College.
 She is licensed to practice in both New York and North Carolina.
-With a long history of managing cases and serving children, adults, and families, Sherri specializes in conducting psychosocial assessments; facilitating goal setting; and diagnosing and treating multiple forms of anxiety, mood disturbances, learning disabilities, and behavioral disorders.
+She has a long history of managing cases and serving children, adults, and families, As an African American female therapist in Charlotte North Carolina, Sherri specializes in conducting psychosocial assessments; facilitating goal setting; and diagnosing and treating multiple forms of anxiety, mood disturbances, learning disabilities, and behavioral disorders.

 Known as an empathetic, collaborative, and dedicated advocate for families and communities, Sherri strongly believes in fostering the strength, resiliency, and potential of each client.
 Applying her deep knowledge of solutions-based, mindfulness, and cognitive behavioral modification techniques, Sherri taps into her unique ability to connect with people from diverse backgrounds with wide-ranging needs to help them gain stability, achieve self-sufficiency, and remove barriers to wellness and success.